Beni Messous massacre

-The Beni Messous massacre took place on the nights from September 5 to 6 September 1997, in Sidi Youssef, a working-class area in the town of Beni Messous.
+The Beni Messous massacre, part of the Algerian Civil War, occurred on the nights of September 5 and September 6, 1997, in Sidi Youssef, a working-class area in the town of Beni Messous.
 At least 84 people were killed.

 Background

 In 1997, Algeria was at the peak of a brutal civil conflict that had begun after the military's cancellation of 1992 elections set to be won by the Islamic Salvation Front (FIS).
 Guerrillas fighting the government took refuge in the forest of Bainem west of Algiers.
 The Sidi Youssef neighborhood of Beni Messous (see detailed map) stands just on the edge of this forest.
 Beni Messous is an outlying suburb of Algiers (see map) along the Beni Messous river, home to a large military barracks.
 One account indicates that a military search for guerrillas in the forest was underway when the massacre started.

 Massacre

 At about 10 pm on September 5, 1997, about 50 howling men, some of them dressed in military forms, arrived in Sidi Youssef, wielding knives and machetes, and started breaking into houses and killing those within.
 The victims screamed for help and banged pots and pans to alert their neighbors.
 Security forces did not arrive until 1 am, despite being stationed close by.
 The terrorists killed at least 87 people that night, according to the Associated Press; no official death toll was issued, and two political parties, FFS and HMS, claimed about 150 were killed, whereas Daikha Dridi (babelmed) reports 53.
 It was followed by a second night of killing the next day which reportedly left another 45 dead.